jakkkubbb/ivs_projekt_2/README.md

 ## Instalation
 ---------

-At this time, the calculator is only supported on the Windows operating system.
+At this time, the calculator/stddev application is only supported on the Windows operating system.

 These are the steps to install calculator/stddev application:
 1. Make sure that you have at least 45 MB of space on your drive, internet connection and administrator rights.